a5anka/a5anka.github.io/_posts/2014-05-21-changing-default-html-form-behaviour-using-javascript.md

 ---
 layout: post
 title: "Changing  default HTML form behaviour using JavaScript"
-describes: "Have you ever faced a situation where you wanted to execute a function you want instead of sending the form data when the submit button is clicked.
+description: "Have you ever faced a situation where you wanted to execute a function you want instead of sending the form data when the submit button is clicked.
 This post describes one way you can do just that."
 tags: [javascript]
 image:
   feature: abstract-1.jpg